shotgunsoftware/tk-doc-generator/docs/en/installation/integrating.md

 ### Using an example

-If you prefer to work off an example rather than setting things up from scratch, we recommend making a clone of the [Shotgun developer site](https://github.com/shotgunsoftware/shotgunsoftware.github.io) as a starting point.
+If you prefer to work off an example rather than setting things up from scratch, we recommend making a clone of the [ShotGrid developer site](https://github.com/shotgunsoftware/shotgunsoftware.github.io) as a starting point.

 ### Environment variables

 The following environment variables should be defined in the travis `.travis.yml` file:

-- `DOC_URL` - The target url where released docs will go, e.g. `https://developer.shotgunsoftware.com`.
+- `DOC_URL` - The target url where released docs will go, e.g. `https://developer.shotgridsoftware.com`.
 - `DOC_PATH` - The path where the released docs will go, e.g. `/dev-docs`.
 - `S3_BUCKET` - the name of a publicly accessible S3 bucket, in website hosting mode, e.g. `mybucket`.
 - `S3_WEB_URL` - the website url where the bucket can be accessed, e.g. `http://mybucket.s3-website.eu-west-2.amazonaws.com`.